MarkusPalcer/AtemSharp/doc/porting_commands.md

 /// Update command for [describe what this updates]
 /// </summary>
-[Command("AMHP")] // Use the rawName from TypeScript public class YourUpdateCommand : DeserializedCommand
+[Command("AMHP")] // Use the rawName from TypeScript public class YourUpdateCommand : IDeserializedCommand {
-{
     /// <summary>
     /// [Property description] in [units], [range]